Ghini/ghini.desktop/doc/ghini-family.rst

 - when it entered the garden and
 - from which source.

-Apart from as a quick data viewer, you can use ghini.pocket for...
+Apart as a quick data viewer, you can use ghini.pocket for...

   ..  admonition:: data correction
       :class: toggle